mi-qing00/ai-code-review-agent/docs/deployment/RAILWAY_DEPLOYMENT.md

 ### 2.2 Add PostgreSQL Database

 1. Click "New" → "Database" → "PostgreSQL"
+2. **Important:** After creating the database, you must link it to your web service:
+   - Click on your web service
+   - Go to "Settings" → "Variables"
+   - Railway should automatically show the database service
+   - Click "Reference" next to the PostgreSQL service to link it
-2. Railway automatically creates `DATABASE_URL` environment variable
+3. Railway automatically creates `DATABASE_URL` environment variable when linked
-3. Note: The database will be provisioned automatically
+4. Note: The database will be provisioned automatically

 ### 2.3 Add Redis Database

 1. Click "New" → "Database" → "Redis"
+2. **Important:** Link Redis to your web service:
+   - Click on your web service
+   - Go to "Settings" → "Variables"
+   - Click "Reference" next to the Redis service to link it
-2. Railway automatically creates `REDIS_URL` environment variable
+3. Railway automatically creates `REDIS_URL` environment variable when linked

 ### 2.4 Configure Web Service